Star Trek: Discovery season 2: Streaming and broadcast

 The season premiered on CBS All Access in the United States on January 17, 2019.
 Bell Media broadcast the season in Canada on CTV Sci-Fi Channel (English) and Z (French) on the same day as the U.S., before streaming episodes on Crave.
 Netflix released each episode for streaming in another 188 countries within 24 hours of its U.S. debut.
 In September 2020, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
 Existing episodes of the season remained on Paramount+ along with future seasons of the series.
 In November 2021, ViacomCBS announced that it had bought back the international streaming rights to Discovery from Netflix effective immediately.
+In August 2023, Star Trek content was removed from Crave and the season began streaming on Paramount+ in Canada.
+It would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.

 The episode "The Sound of Thunder" was made available to stream for free on CBS.com, StarTrek.com, and PlutoTV for a week beginning June 17, 2020, as part of a CBS All Access event titled #StarTrekUnited.
 The episode was among 15 of the "most culturally relevant" Star Trek episodes that were chosen to be included as part of the event, which served as a fundraiser for several organisations including Black Strategy Fund, Movement for Black Lives, and Black Lives Matter.
 For the fundraiser, $1 was donated to one of those organizations by CBS All Access for every fan that tweeted using the hashtag #StarTrekUnitedGives on the day of June 17.